TheCDC/ardulight/README.md

 Make sure to install the dependencies.
 Please.

 #Usage
+There's a GUI now!
+Run `gui.pyw` to use it.
+Beware that there is a performance hit from using it and it will require you to have multiprocessing.
+I'm working on the performance and don't yet know why performance is so much worse with the GUI.

 Run the appropriate launch script for your OS: `run.sh` for *nix and `run.bat` for Windows.
 If you have multiple serial devices connected the command line interface asks you to choose one.
 Make sure to choose the serial port connected to your Arduino.